 Tiredness & Fatigue

 Tired of being tired?
 Fatigue can be caused by a number of issues.
-Read on to learn more about some of the causes of tiredness and fatigue in Chinese medicine.
+Read on to learn more about some of the causes of tiredness and fatigue in Chinese medicine, and see if we can help get the 'wind back in your sail.'

 The following causes of tiredness will be discussed; immune system issues, poor digestion, chronic imbalance and depression.